Skip to content

 FAQs

-A: No—Sierra makes it possible for you to paste schema yourself without needing full developer access
+No, Sierra makes it possible for you to paste schema yourself without needing full developer access.